splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs-k8s.rst

 4. Set annotations to instrument Node.js applications
 ------------------------------------------------------------

-Activate and deactivate auto instrumentation for NodeJS
+Activate and deactivate auto instrumentation for Node.js
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To activate auto instrumentation for your NodeJS deployment, run the following command: